bedolpab/everything-i-learn-from/README.md

 # Everything I Learn From
 All of the sources listed below are from material that I have learned from.
 Whether these are readings, videos, audios, or other, they have contributed to my knowledge basis and I believe I have a moral obligation to credit them.
 The sources below are in no particular order.
 Date of when I began collecting this material: September 13, 2025.
+Note, some material I may not have read that day, but it will be added here as something to read in the future.

 ## Material on 09/13/2025.
 1. [The Novice's LLM Training Guide](https://rentry.org/llm-training)